pantheon-systems/documentation/source/content/guides/wordpress-configurations/06-wordpress-custom-code.md

 Refer this [blog post](https://pantheon.io/blog/wordpress-development-git) for more information on separating custom code.

-## GitHub Updater
+## Git Updater

-[GitHub Updater](https://github.com/afragen/github-updater) is an open-source plugin developed by [Andy Fragen](https://thefragens.com) that extends the existing notification and update mechanisms within WordPress to plugins and themes hosted outside of the official WordPress repository on GitHub, Bitbucket, or GitLab.
-GitHub Updater displays update notifications within the WordPress dashboard for public and private repositories.
+[Git Updater](https://github.com/afragen/git-updater) is an open-source plugin developed by [Andy Fragen](https://git-updater.com/) that extends the existing notification and update mechanisms within WordPress to plugins and themes hosted outside of the official WordPress repository on GitHub, Bitbucket, GitLab, Gitea or GitHub Gists.
+Git Updater displays update notifications within the WordPress dashboard for public and private repositories.

 1. Modify your plugin and/or theme to add support for the GitHub Updater by providing the required declarations.
 The following [plugin example](https://github.com/afragen/github-updater/#plugins) should be placed within the plugin's header: